geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

 In this example we will also use the following traces:
 1. LRScheduler with a constant decay schedule as described in the [paper](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
 2. BestModelSaver for saving the best model.
-For illustration purpose, we will save these models in temporary directory.
+For illustration purpose, we will save these models in a temporary directory.
-3. EarlyStopping for stopping training if the monitored metric doesn't improve within specified number of epochs.
+3. EarlyStopping for stopping training if the monitored metric doesn't improve within a specified number of epochs.
-4. Custom trace to calculate one shot classification accuracy as described in the [paper](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
+4. A custom trace to calculate one shot classification accuracy as described in the [paper](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
-It's a 20-way within-alphabet classiﬁcation task in which an alphabet is ﬁrst chosen from among those reserved for the evaluation set.
+This trace performs a 20-way within-alphabet classification task in which an alphabet is first chosen from among those reserved for the evaluation set.
 Then, nineteen other characters are taken uniformly at random from the alphabet.
-The first charcter's image is compared with another image of the same character and with images of the other nineteen characters.
+The first character's image is compared with another image of the same character and with images of the other nineteen characters.
 This is called a one-shot trial.
-The trial is considered a success if the network outputs highest similarity (probability) for the image pair belonging to same character.
+The trial is considered a success if the network outputs the highest similarity (probability) score for the image pair belonging to same character.

 ```python